kyphan38/web/assets/docs/technical/aws - ongoing/fundamentals - tech/4-networking.md

 Components on frame

-- Preamble and SFD: define the start of the frame
+- Preamble and SFD: Define the start of the frame
-- MAC header: contains the destination and source MAC addresses and the EtherType field (layer 3 protocol)
+- MAC header: Contains the destination and source MAC addresses and the EtherType field (layer 3 protocol)
-- Payload: the data encapsulated within the frame
+- Payload: The data encapsulated within the frame
-- FCS: check to detect any transmission errors
+- FCS: Check to detect any transmission errors

 CSMA/CD - Carrier-sense Multiple Access / Collision Detection